eagerpep/eagerpep/README.md

 ## Here are some goals I'm aiming for in the mean time:
 - Learn some C++ before I begin that course
-- Create a home entertainment server that could hold and stream downloaded media (Integrate TMDB down the line)
+- Create a home entertainment server that could hold and stream downloaded media (Integrate [TMDB](https://developer.themoviedb.org/docs/getting-started) down the line)
-- Implement OpenGuard for DNS blocking with a raspberry pi.
+- Implement [AdGuard](https://adguard-dns.io/en/welcome.html) for DNS blocking with a raspberry pi.

 <!--
 **eagerpep/eagerpep** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.